garvit3835/product-docs-feature/how-to-guides/databases/connecting-to-mongodb.md

 ```
 {% endcode %}

-**_NOTE:_**  Feel free to skip this optional step if you prefer to use normal password authentication.
-Using an X.509 Certificate can add an extra layer of security to the authentication process, but it might also make your driver code more complex.
+### Step 3: Creating a X.509 Certificate (OPTIONAL)

-### (OPTIONAL) Step 3: Creating the X.509 Certificate
+**_NOTE:_** You can skip this step if you prefer to use password-based authentication.
+We are using an X.509 certificate authentication to add an extra layer of security because a shared type cluster allows all internet traffic, which also requires code changes.

 To add a layer of security, we will authenticate it with an X.509 certificate.
 You may follow the below steps to do so: